spacetelescope/jwst/docs/jwst/resample/arguments.rst

     `turbo`, `lanczos2`, and `lanczos3`.

     For spectral data, only the `square` and `point` kernels should be used.
+    The other kernels do not conserve spectral flux.

 ``--pixel_scale_ratio`` (float, default=1.0)
     Ratio of input to output pixel scale.